shsagir/play-area-sync/docs/domains.md

 ## Routing options

 The world of DNS is one of its own.
+You want to some more than just the basics?
+Cool!
 Let's dive into it – understand the backgrounds, explore advanced and alternative settings.

 ### www and other subdomains